BeamFour/Beam42/README.md

 * For a product developed by Michael Hayford who worked many years at optical software company - see https://github.com/mjhoptics/ray-optics.
 * Another Python project is https://github.com/quartiq/rayopt
 * An older C project 'ray' originally written by Don Wells at NRAO implements Feder's equations for ray tracing. https://github.com/dibyendumajumdar/ray
 * An attempt to maintain a commercial product KDP is here: https://github.com/dinosauria123/Koko.
-Lots of sphagetti Fortra code unfortunately.
+Lots of sphagetti Fortran code unfortunately.

 Here are some other projects that I have not personally tried out